hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 through two `DMA1D` commands and a TCDM bounce buffer, because the current runtime cannot issue a direct L2-to-L2 copy.
-C++ tests cover public `Reshape`, `Squeeze`, and `ExpandDims`; a compiler-generated public `Reshape` package also passes byte-exactly on Verilator at 97,150 simulated ns.
-The existing two-DMA runtime fixture passes on the same simulator build at 91,973 simulated ns.
-The 5,177 ns (5.63%) difference is only a focused sanity check because the public view moves 128 bytes while the fixture moves 32 bytes.
+C++ tests cover public `Reshape`, `Squeeze`, and `ExpandDims`; a compiler-generated public `Reshape` package also passes byte-exactly on Verilator at 97,644 simulated ns after DMA direction validation, versus the previous 97,150 ns (+0.51%).
+The existing two-DMA runtime fixture previously passed on the same simulator build at 91,973 simulated ns.
+That fixture moves 32 bytes while the public view moves 128 bytes, so their completion times are only focused sanity checks and not an operator-latency comparison.
 View offset/slice cases remain open; command generation now rejects sliced `MemoryCopy` connections instead of incorrectly treating them as full-volume copies.

 The compiler-generated Add package passes byte-exactly on Verilator at 127,826 simulated ns.
 The equivalent hand-written package passes at 113,958 simulated